tobiasbriones/blog/swe/dev/java/javafx/design/effect/building-slides-from-screenshots-app-in-javafx/overriding-hash-code-and-equals-in-a-record-with-an-image-field/index.md

 ![](why-override-hash-code-and-equals-methods-in-a-record.png)

-You may not use a binary file or large data like an `Image` to give an object identity, which leads us to overwrite the `hashCode` and `equals` methods in a Java `record`.
+You may not use a binary file or large data like an `Image` to give an object equality, which leads us to overwrite the `hashCode` and `equals` methods in a Java `record`.
 Even though they're implemented by default, we have to optimize sometimes.